aalto-trafficsense/regular-routes-devops/README.markdown

 Logs will be in `/var/log/upstart/` (upstart) or `$ journalctl --unit regularroutes-api` and similar (systemd)

-D: Setting up local development server using Virtualbox and Vagrant
+D: Setting up a local development server using Virtualbox and Vagrant
 -------------------------------------------------------------------

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
+    * On OSX & brew: `$ brew cask install virtualbox`
 1. Install [Vagrant](https://www.vagrantup.com/downloads.html)
+    * On OSX & brew: `$ brew cask install vagrant`
 1. Install Vagrant Berkshelf plugin
-        `vagrant plugin install vagrant-berkshelf`
+    * `$ vagrant plugin install vagrant-berkshelf`
-1. Run Vagrant in the devops repository directory (where Vagrantfile is)
+1. Create the following configuration files and place them in directory `setup-files` in the devops repository directory (where Vagrantfile is)
+    * `client_secrets.json` as instructed in section C above.
+    * `regularroutes-srvr.json` as instructed in section C above.
+    * if you have a waypoints dump as instructed in section B above, it should be called `my_waypoints.tar`
+    * if `my_waypoints.tar` is not found, the script will look for `regularroutes-wpts.json` (format at instructed in section B above) and generate the waypoints.
+In this case more memory and a bigger disk are needed. `vagrant plugin install vagrant-disksize`, uncomment line `config.disksize.size = '50GB'` and increase memory `vb.memory = "4096"` in Vagrantfile.
+    * if neither waypoint file is present, the script will continue, but all regularroutes services will fail to start because of the missing waypoints table.
+1. Run Vagrant in the devops repository directory
-        `vagrant up`
+    * `$ vagrant up`
+1. Log into your new server
+    * `$ vagrant ssh`
+1. Host port 8080 is mapped to guest port 80 in `Vagrantfile`, so opening `localhost:8080` in a browser in the host machine should produce the sign-in page of `regularroutes-site`.
+1. Remember: If everything went well, all services are running and e.g. `mass_transit_data` is being collected every 30 seconds.
+If this is undesirable, stop the regularroutes-scheduler service.

-*Note!
-No need to run Berks or Chef manually since Vagrantfile specifies the Chef Cookbook used to setup server*
+Note: No need to run Berks or Chef manually, all taken care of by the vagrant-berkshelf plugin and chef_zero provisioner of Vagrant.

-Vagrant offers server sharing through internet for testing a local copy of the server (not for production!).
+Note 2: Vagrant offers server sharing through internet for testing a local copy of the server (not for production!).
 At least in some installations the share plugin is missing.
 If that is the case, first install the plugin:

 `$ vagrant plugin install vagrant-share`

 Vagrant share plugin requires [ngrok](https://ngrok.com/download).
+Available also over brew for OS X: `brew cask install ngrok`.
+After the plugin is installed `vagrant share` will start sharing and print the generated server URL.

 E: Importing Open Street map data from crossings-repository